tomyHHC/tomyhhc.github.io/_posts/2019-8-7-amwayFF.markdown

 On the other side, people in the B & I quadrant know how to play the game.
 They invest on assets instead of liabilities in order to gain passive income. <b>B & I are the places giving them time, money, and financial freedom.
 The poor and the middle class work for money; the rich have money work for them.</b> These are just few concepts I share from "Rich Dad Poor Dad".
 Are you interested now? :smirk: :grin:

-<b>The more people I get to know, the more disapointment I have since they have not been taught any solid financial knowledge.
-There are so many people struggling with money.
-They don't know what problems they got and how to do with those problems.</b> How sad is that!? :sob: If you know me well, you may know I'm a person with a lot of love, sincerity, righteousness, passion about serving and helping people. <b>Knowledge is power if knowing how to use.</b> I'm even planning to have a education business in the future in order to make people's lives better and change the world.
-And that's why I typed so much more on WHY and want to help as many people as I can to gain happiness and peace through success!
-They just don't have a map to success...
+<b>The more people I get to know, the more disapointment I have for they have not been taught any solid financial knowledge.
+Many people struggling with money but don't know what problems they have and how to do with those problems.
+They work harder to earn money for a short term supply.
+Then what?
+They work even harder when running out money, and don't know they are losing treasures of life, Time & Health & Happiness.</b> How sad is that!? :sob:

+If you know me well, you may know I'm a person with a lot of love, sincerity, righteousness, passion about serving and helping people. <b>Knowledge is power if knowing how to use.</b> I'm even planning to have a education business in the future in order to make people's lives better and change the world.
+That's why I typed so much on WHY and want to help as many people as I can to gain happiness and peace through changes and success!
+They just don't have a map to success...and do you start to see your WHY?
-<b>Do you know why 90% of new businesses fail?
-It's because of </b>
-1. Time
-2. Money
-3. Knowledge/Skills
-4. Risk.

-<b>We provide a map to success that cut down those risks for you and have an opportunity for you to become Individual Business Owner earning passive income.
-Amount of passive income depends on how serious you are and how hard you are willing to learn and grow.</b> I know you're selecting if this is a right business for you.
-I'm selecting who is going to be my partner as well.
-It's a team game and we make money together as a super team!
-Of course, it's hard.
-I'm doing it and I know it.
-However, I also know it's possible because I'm starting to see results.

 Now the opportunity is in front of you and you decide it.
-If you desire to join, <b>you will be required to learn a lot, changing your mindset, ways you think and habits, in order to become stronger in mind and spirit to achieve success.
+If you desire, don't let it pass. <b>You will be required to learn a lot, changing your mindset, ways you think and habits, in order to become stronger in mind and spirit to achieve success.
 You reap what you sow.
 You become what you do.</b> I would love to talk to you first and see what I can help for you to prepare yourself for this business and see if you fit this business or not.
-It is not just about money but also learning and growing; If you are not interested, that's ok.
+It is not just about money but also learning and growing; If you are not interested, that's totally ok.
 Maybe it doesn't fit you. <b>I encourage you to share these important knowledge with your family and friends and keep searching ways to get to B & I quadrant.
-May God bless you with success!</b> :innocent:
+May the Lord bless you with success!</b> :innocent:

 ![standOutQuote](/assets/amwayFF/standOutQuote.jpg)